nesquena/backburner/HOOKS.md

 * `after_enqueue`: Called with the job args after a job is placed on the queue.
   Any exception raised propagates up to the code which queued the job.

 * `before_perform`: Called with the job args before perform.
-If it raises `Backburner::Job::DontPerform`, the job is released.
+If a hook returns false, the job is aborted.
 Other exceptions are treated like regular job exceptions.

 * `after_perform`: Called with the job args after it performs.
 Uncaught exceptions will be treated like regular job exceptions.